garden-io/garden/docs/using-garden/variables-and-templating.md

 3. The environment-specific variables set in `environment[].variables`.
 4. Configured project-wide varfile (defaults to `garden.env`).
 5. The project-wide `variables` field.

+When you specify variables in multiple places, we merge the different objects and files using a [JSON Merge Patch](https://tools.ietf.org/html/rfc7396).

 Here's an example, where we have some project variables defined in our project config, and environment-specific values—including secret data—in varfiles: